EmergingMarketWatch

 Question:

-The question was asked in relation to the following story: Size of minimum wage hikes in 2024
+The question was asked in relation to the following story: Armed forces to purchase two Embraer military transport planes for CZK 11.3bn

 Answer: